An Unsolved Murder in Colonial Malaya

 Murder is only a mystery if the motive and killer are unknown and John’s death was largely forgotten until recently.
 In footnotes and references it was noted that he had been gunned down by communist terrorists.

-The diaries of Sir Henry ‘Chips’ Channon, the conservative politician notes he was:
+The diaries of Sir Henry ‘Chips’ Channon, the conservative politician notes that he was:

 ‘killed in Penang during the Malayan Emergency.’